INTERNATIONAL data suggests that polycystic ovary syndrome (PCOS) affects one in 10 women of childbearing age (womenshealth.gov).

-PCOS 1 in 10 JA is a video documentary series, conceptualised to raise awareness about PCOS in innovative ways.
-The disorder affects 10 per cent of women from teenage years to menopause, and leaves them at risk for developing complications like diabetes, infertility and mood disorders.
+#PCOS1in10Ja is social advocacy campaign kick-started in 2021, and was conceptualised to raise awareness about PCOS in innovative ways.
+It is a disorder affecting 10 per cent of women from teenage years to menopause, and leaves them at risk for developing many complications like diabetes, infertility and mood disorders.

-The ultimate goal is to celebrate and empower women living with PCOS.
-The campaign profiles 11 women of different demographics, body types, etc, allowing them to share their PCOS journeys and how they manage their symptoms while also increasing awareness of PCOS and destigmatising symptoms typically ridiculed by society — weight gain, facial hair, infertility and mood disorders.
+The ultimate goal is to celebrate and empower women living with PCOS by exploring some of the common symptoms that come with PCOS.
+This year the campaign is launching The Teal Project, which is a photo/video series which profiles five women of different demographics and body types, allowing them to share their PCOS journeys and how they manage their symptoms while also increasing awareness of PCOS, and destigmatising symptoms typically ridiculed by society — weight gain, irregular periods, facial hair, infertility and mood disorders.

-A proper study has not been conducted on PCOS in Jamaica and as a result, there is no indicator of how many women within our population have actually been diagnosed.
-As a result of this, Dr Sommerville conducted a small-scale local study, where she interviewed 12 women with PCOS and 18 general practitioners.
-The goal was to understand their perspective on diagnosis and management of PCOS in Jamaica.
+A proper study has not been conducted on PCOS in Jamaica and as a result, there is no indicator of how many women within our population actually have been diagnosed.
+As a result of this, Dr Sommerville is conducting a small-scale local study, where she interviews 12 women with PCOS and 18 general practitioners.
+The goal is to understand their perspective on diagnosis and management of PCOS in Jamaica.

-For more information on the campaign & to see its roll-out, check out @PCOS1in10Ja on Instagram, Facebook and Twitter.
+The campaign will feature amazing Jamaican women such Darianne Mitchell, Giselle Johnson, Dr Nadia McLean, Shannel Foote and Georgia Jobson-Hamm.
+For more information on the campaign and to see its roll-out, check out @PCOS1in10Ja on Instagram.